Eltaurus-Lt/CourseDump2022/README.md

 ### Simple import without media
 1. In *Anki* click `File` and then `Import`
-2. Navigate to the `.csv` file created after [step 3 of course downloading](https://github.com/Eltaurus-Lt/CourseDump2022#downloading-a-memrise-course)
+2. Navigate to the `.csv` file created after [step 3 of downloading a course](https://github.com/Eltaurus-Lt/CourseDump2022#downloading-a-memrise-course)
 3. Adjust the import settings:
     1. Indicate the Note Type you want to use in the `Type` field (if you don't have any particular Note Type in mind, the Basic one will do)
     2. In the `Deck` field select the Deck you want cards to go into (you can create a new one from this menu by clicking a deck name after the `Deck`field and then `Add`)